 Executive & Associate Directors Peer Gathering - register by May 15!

 Tuesday, June 2 - Wednesday, June 3, 2015 | Williams Bay, Wisconsin

 Come for fresh ideas and swap advice with other land trust leaders.
 Learn how to empower your people and nurture your networks, navigate an audit, contribute effectively to board development, and more!

 The registration fee of $115 per person covers all meals.
 Onsite lodging is available at a special rate.
 Find out more and register by May 15.

 Wednesday, April 29 - Friday, May 1, 2015 | Racine, Wisconsin - REGISTRATION CLOSED

 Virtual Training Opportunities

-We, along with the Land Trust Alliance (LTA) and Heart of the Lakes Center for Land Conservation Policy, are pleased to continue our series of free Ask An Expert calls that are easy to fit into your busy day.
+Gathering Waters, along with the Land Trust Alliance and Heart of the Lakes Center for Land Conservation Policy, are pleased to offer a series of free Ask-An-Expert calls that are easy to fit into your busy day.

 The Land Trust Alliance hosts webinars throughout the year.
 With a click of a mouse, participants have immediate access to the best minds in the field of conservation, governance, and organizational management without the hassle and expense of travel.